o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

 This will extend the filtering capabilities so that a special filter for PM data can be used.
 Here it is possible to define which meas-types (counters) to get from which resources.

-"It is possible to both filter on new data that is collected from the traffical nodes and to query from data that is already collected.
+"It is possible to both filter on new data that is collected from the traffic-handling nodes and to query from data that is already collected.

 The filterType parameter is extended to allow value "pmdata" which can be used for PM data filtering.